December is the end of the year, and it can be both a time of great joy and bitter sorrows.

 While December apparently has three gemstones to choose from, each one of them comes in shades of blue.

-Turquoise is known as a master healer stone that can speed up the whole healing process.
-It also promotes a healthy well-being by removing the stress in your life and promoting honest communication.
+Turquoise is a master healer stone that can speed up the whole healing process.
+It also promotes healthy well-being by removing the stress in your life and promoting honest communication.

-Tanzanite is also called the “Stone of Magic,” which helps in mystical endeavors.
-Try using this stone if you need a quick break from life or people because it’s known to help you slow down and relax.
+Tanzanite is the “Stone of Magic,” which helps in mystical endeavors.
+Try using this stone if you need a quick break from life or people because it can help you slow down and relax.